Pattern Scaling with MarkSim Weather Generator

 Method Description

-2. Future climatological data derived from the application of the daily weather generator in (1).
+2. Pattern Scaling (MarkSim) Data: Future climatological data derived from the application of the daily weather generator.

 This work was developed by the theme 4 of the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS).
-(For more info about themes, visit CCAFS portal).
+(For more info about themes, visit CCAFS portal), and was supported by:

-Marksim standalone combines the basic routines from the original MarkSim version, produced at CIAT and distributed on CD (Jones et.al., 2002, see the theory section), and the new MarkSimGCM web application (Jones et al. 2011, see the full report) that runs off Google Earth.
+2. Marksim standalone combines the basic routines from the original MarkSim version, produced at CIAT (see below), and the new MarkSimGCM web application (Jones et al. 2011) that runs off Google Earth.
 The standalone version is designed for computer users that need to process a large amount of data.
 It eliminates their picking at a keyboard and abusing their eyesight by searching an on-screen map for the required data point.
 It uses the same six GCM model results as MarkSimGCM and the same three scenarios, along with an ensemble of the six.

 It is designed to be used with DSSAT and so it uses CLI files (existing, or constructed by the user) to create new CLI files and WTG files for the simulated weather data under a range of GCMs and scenarios.
 The EXE runs from the DOS prompt (or a system program call).
 It will read a directory, work out a list of the CLI files in that directory, and create subdirectories for each CLI file.
 In each of these it will place up to 99 replicates of yearly weather data and a new CLI file describing the climate under the particular situation of GCM/scenario/year for which the user called.